 Tempeh is a soya bean-based plant protein.
 Unlike tofu which is made from soya milk, it is made with the whole fermented soya bean.
 Soya beans are crushed and cooked with a certain type of mushroom, then follow the fermentation process.

 The fermentation process lasts 24 to 36 hours at a controlled temperature during which time the mushroom expands and transforms the mixture into a dense cake.
 The mould looks like long white strands and is found in some cheeses like Brie.

-Tempeh is light brown and the whole soya beans can be seen clearly.
+This product is light brown and the whole soya beans can be seen clearly.
 This is what makes it firm and crunchy like a block of firm tofu.
-As such, it can be eaten alone or replace meat beautifully in chili, stews and chowders.
+You can eat it alone or replace meat beautifully in chili, stews and chowders.

 It tastes a little stronger than tofu and other plant protein.
 Actually, it’s reminiscent of nuts, mushrooms, yeast and in some cases, even meat.
 Tempeh also contains the famous fifth sense discovered by the Japanese – umami – that gives dishes more flavour.

-Today, there are many kinds of tempeh that use various fermentation techniques or food other than soya beans.
-In fact, there are many kinds of tempeh on the world market.
+Today, there are many kinds of this bean-based plant protein that use various fermentation techniques or food other than soya beans.
+In fact, there are many kinds of this product on the world market.
 Some are made using a another kind of bean or grain.
 Some tempeh is made from peanut or coconut residue, others from soya pulp.